Tasha C. Ring, M.Ed., Directress and Principal Consultant

 Ms. Butcher has a Bachelor of Science in Agricultural Communication.
 Currently, she’s owner at The Hungry Noodle based in Mount Washington.
 Growing up in a rural community with a close connection to our food, she’s felt compelled to share what she’s learned.
 Growing whole foods and baking from scratch is something that anyone can do with the right information and she loves to show people how easily it can be done.

-Linda Brooksbank, Arts and Crafts Guide
+Linda Brooksbank, Handicrafts Guide

 Ms. Brooksbank worked as a Paraprofessional at Sands Montessori elementary school from 2008 to 2021.
 During her last few years of working at Sands, she began to paint, sew, and do crafts as hobbies at home.
 Since 2021, she has been a part-time nanny, as well as an art instructor at Evendale Cultural Arts Center and Pleasant Ridge CRC.
 She’s happy to be adding to her offerings by guiding extended enrichment classes at Meridian Micro School.
 You can visit her shop, Bobbins n’ Brushstrokes, on Etsy and follow on Facebook and Instagram.